top of page

 ANNOUNCED October 2009

-The Droid was my very first phone to use the Android operating system, as well as being my first serious smartphone.
-This phone was smooth and sleek, with a wide touchscreen display and a full slide-up keyboard.
-I remember this phone vividly and it was seriously impressive.
+The Droid was my very first phone to use the Android operating system, as well as my first real smartphone.
+I miss The Droid.
+It was smooth and sleek, with a wide touchscreen display and a full slide-up keyboard.
+I remember it pretty vividly, after keeping it for longer than I had kept a lot of my other phones, and it was impressive.
 For my first handheld computer, this was certainly the way to go.
-The battle between blue and green bubbles had already begun, but I was team Android all the way.
+By now, the battle between blue and green bubbles had already begun, but there was once a time when I was team Android all the way.

 13. Motorola Droid X